 New and Exciting

-We have one female puppy available.
-She was born August 16, 2024.
-The dam is Candi the sire is Thunder.
+We have one female and one male puppy available.
+They were born on October 31, 2024.
+The dam is Rosie and the sire is Thunder.
 Please contact me if you would like more information about the pup, would like to be added to our waiting list, or if you would like more information about toy fox terriers in general.

 Dog play dates?
 Socialization is important for any dog breed and very important for our toy foxes.
 If possible, take your toy fox terrier with you on errands, to work, and to visit friends.